kstine93/spacetraderClient/docs/devnotes.md

 ---

+### Aug 9, 2023
+TODO:
+1. ~~Finish 'margins' menu item in trade_menu~~
+2. ~~Commit changes~~
+3. Look through 'ship_operator' and see what other functionality I'm missing:
+   1. 'install' and 'remove' ship mounts
+      1. Have 'ship mounts' menu?
+         1. **NOTE:** What about changing the 'info' menu to be the 'ship' menu?
+I could change the commands to be 'manage' crew & cargo, or mounts & modules instead of just 'show'.
+Then there could be 'manage' submenus for 'crew & cargo' and 'mounts & modules' to either 'show' information or modify it.
+   2. 'transfer' and 'jettison' cargo
+      1. Have 'cargo' menu?
+   3. 'Refine'
+      1. Currently fails with exception + can't test without refining module.
+   4. 'Scan systems' and 'scan for ships'
+      1. I'm really not sure where to put these yet...
+4. Create "extract continually" functionality in mine menu
+   1. It's tedious to extract resources waiting for the cooldown to expire.
+I want to create a loop that extracts continually with a given survey (or no survey) so long as the cargo hold has space.
+That way, players can set the game to extract and do something else instead of waiting for the cooldown to end.
+5. Create 'game reset' functionality
+   1. The game is currently in the alpha phase of development.
+As such, the game RESETS every 2 weeks - including a full reset of the game world.
+All players and their data are erased and the game world is recreated (i.e., all game data collected becomes invalid).
+   2. This reset should empty the now-invalid gameData files and ideally clear the player list.

+---

 ### Jul 24, 2023
 TODO:
-1. Finish initial version of 'trade_menu.py'
+1. ~~Finish initial version of 'trade_menu.py'~~
-2. Commit changes to other components
+2. ~~Commit changes to other components~~
-   1. Updated password_prompt utility to allow for double-entering password (to prevent password-setup mistakes)
+   1. ~~Updated password_prompt utility to allow for double-entering password (to prevent password-setup mistakes)~~
-   2. Added capability to REMOVE players in startup_cli
+   2. ~~Added capability to REMOVE players in startup_cli~~
-   3. (minor) printed confirmation of contract acceptance.
+   3. ~~(minor) printed confirmation of contract acceptance.~~

 ---